 For more info call +49 (0)40 428 31 2064 (from 09:00am-5:00pm).

-There is a café / restaurant / cocktail bar right at the Jungernstieg, just a 5 minute walk away from the town hall, the ALEX.
+There is the café / restaurant / cocktail bar ALEX right at the Jungernstieg, just a 5 minute walk away from the town hall.
 Leave the town hall behind you and continue slightly to the left.
-You’ll find a big lake, the Alster.
+You’ll find a big lake, the Alster (the inner part of it to be exact).
 Cross the street and find it right in front of you.
-You can’t miss it.
-In summer this is a great place to sit, because you can see the big fountain in the middle of the lake Alster.
-In winter there is a big Christmas tree instead replacing the fountain.
+In summer this is a great place to sit, because you can see the big fountain in the middle of the lake.
+In winter you’ll find a lovely decorated Christmas tree instead.